CircuitVerse/Interactive-Book/docs/seq-design/fsm.md

 {% include fsm.html %}

 Lets try the soda can vending machine and look for the corresponding state changes FSM diagram in each of the above mentioned possibilities.

+{:.quiz}

+1. Behavior of synchronous sequential circuits represented in the graphical form is called `_____`.
+   1. State diagram
+   * Block diagram
+   * Flow diagram
+   * All of these
+2. Which of the following is a type of `FSM(Finite State Machine)`?
+   1. Mealy State Machine
+   * Moore State Machine
+   * Both
+   * None
+3. Finite State Machine is said to be `Mealy state machine`?
+   1. Outputs depend on present inputs & present states.
+   * Outputs depend only on present states.
+3. Finite State Machine is said to be `Moore state machine`?
+   1. Outputs depend only on present states.
+   * Outputs depend on present inputs & present states.